 |Side effects||What should I do?|

-- Methotrexate may interact with a number of medications and herbal supplements so check with your doctor or pharmacist before starting methotrexate or before starting any new medicines.
+- Methotrexate may interact with a number of medicines and herbal supplements, so check with your doctor or pharmacist before starting methotrexate and before starting any new medicines.

 - Also check with a pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (eg, Voltaren Rapid), ibuprofen (eg, Nurofen), naproxen (eg, Naprogesic).
 Taking these together with methotrexate may increase your risk of side effects.

 The following links have more information on methotrexate.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations: